scaldi/scaldi-website/learn.md

 }
 {% endhighlight %}

 I would like to point out how `Actor` are bound.
-It is important, that you bind then with `toProvider` function.
+It is important, that you bind them with `toProvider` function.
 It will make sure, that Scaldi always creates new instances of the `Actor` classes when you injecting them with `injectActorRef` or `injectActorProps`.
 These two methods actually use Akka mechanisms to configure an actor instance under-the-hood, but the actor instance creation itself is always delegated to Scaldi.
-During this process, Akka requires the delegate to always create new instances of an actor, so by binding `Actor`s with `toProvider` you are fulfilling the protocol, that Akka implies.
+During this process, Akka requires a delegate to always create new instances of an actor, so by binding `Actor`s with `toProvider` you are fulfilling the protocol, that Akka implies.

 You can find a tutorial and an example akka application in Scaldi Akka Example ([GitHub]({{site.link.scaldi-akka-example-github}}), [Blog]({{site.link.scaldi-akka-example-blog}}), [Typesafe activator template]({{site.link.scaldi-akka-example-template}})).